-Forget brick or stone, the trendiest building blocks for homes are shipping containers.
 The very same corrugated steel containers that transport cargo around the world are being transformed into new homes as well as additions.
-Though the concept sounds far-out, this construction method offers many benefits over traditional building methods.
+Though the concept may sound unorthodox, this construction method offers many benefits over traditional building methods.

-An average shipping container measures 40 feet long by eight feet wide by eight feet tall, or 320 square feet.
+An average shipping container measures 40 feet long by 8 feet wide by 8 feet tall, for a total of 320 square feet.

 Building Your Addition

 Although shipping container additions can be erected much faster than your typical home addition, there is still some prep work involved.